s-ludwig/dlibgit/readme.md

 ## News
 dlibgit has been updated and now targets libgit v0.19.0.

-**Note:** A new D-oriented API is currently being written on top of the bindings.
+**Note:** A partial D-oriented API is in the `D_API` branch.
+Currently it's not being worked on (I don't have enough free time or effort to finish the API).
+But if you want to, you may fork the project and continue writing the API.

 ## v0.19.0 Changes